2020 Vendor Application

 Please note that there will be an exclusive VIP shopping event on Thursday, December 3, 2020 from 5:30 to 8:00 PM.

 All booths must be set up by this time.

 Booth rental fee is $300.
 All participants are responsible for paying booth fees by check, in full and on time (fee due per acceptance with contract).
 In the event of cancellation, only 50% of the booth fee will be refunded.
 The Museum receives 25% of total sales.
 All sales are processed through Museum cash registers that will be located throughout the Museum halls.
 The Museum pays all sales tax, credit card processing fees, rentals, and advertising.

 - Merchandise for sale in a booth must be consistent with the descriptions submitted in the application.
 Plan to bring enough merchandise for 3 1/2 days of active sales.

 - All merchandise must be priced and be consistent with the prices indicated in the application.
 Prices cannot be raised at the event, and “sale” items and bartering are prohibited.

 - Vendors must park in the designated vendor areas.

-Please note that the Museum reserves the right to remove any vendor or merchandise before or during the event in cases where Vendor:
+Please note that the Museum reserves the right to remove any vendor or merchandise before or during the event in cases where the vendor:

-- Sublets part of their booth space to a 3rd party or additional business.
+- sublets part of their booth space to a third party or additional business.

 Specimen and Artifact Guidelines